A Lightweight Optical Flow CNN - Revisiting Data Fidelity and Regularization: Related Work

 An alternative approach for establishing dense correspondence is to match image patches.
-Zagoruyko \etal first introduce to use CNN-feature matching~\cite{Zagoruyko15}.
+Zagoruyko \etal introduce to use CNN-feature matching~\cite{Zagoruyko15}.
 G\"uney \etal use feature representation and formulate optical flow estimation in MRF~\cite{Guney16}.
 Bailer \etal\cite{Bailer17} use multi-scale features and then perform feature matching as Flow Fields~\cite{Bailer15}.
-Although pixel-wise matching can establish accurate point correspondence, the computational demand is too high for practical use (it takes several seconds even a GPU is used).
+Although pixel-wise matching can establish accurate point correspondence, the computational cost is too high for practical use (several seconds on a GPU).
 As a tradeoff, Dosovitskiy \etal\cite{Dosovitskiy15} and Ilg \etal\cite{Ilg17} perform feature matching only at a reduced spatial resolution.
 On the contrary, we reduce the computational burden of feature matching by using a short-ranged matching of warped CNN features and a sub-pixel refinement at every pyramid level.
-We further reduce the computation cost by constructing sparse cost volumes at high-resolution pyramid levels.
+We further reduce the computation cost by constructing sparse cost volumes at high levels.

 Jaderberg \etal propose a spatial transformer that allows spatial manipulation of feature maps within the network~\cite{Jaderberg15}.
 We use the spatial transformer for the f-warp.
 Specifically, given a high-dimensional feature map as the input, each feature vector\footnote{We can also use the f-warp layer to displace each channel differently when multiple flow fields are supplied.
 The usage, however, is beyond the scope of this work.} is individually displaced to a new location by the f-warp layer in accordance with the displacement vector at the corresponding position in the computed flow field.
 In comparison to FlowNet2~\cite{Ilg17} and SPyNet~\cite{Ranjan17}, the spatial transformation is limited to images, LiteFlowNet is a more generic warping network that warps high-level CNN features.
 Brabandere \etal propose a network to predict new frame(s) within a given video~\cite{Brabandere16}.
 The filters are generated dynamically conditioned on an input.
 We are inspired by flow regularization in variational methods~\cite{Horn81, Sun08, Werlberger09, Xu12, Zimmer11} and use the feature-driven convolution from Brabandere \etal in our framework to regularize flow fields.